yuensiangang/yuensiangang.github.io/index.md

 * Neural mechanisms underlying cognitive motivational anhedonia in health and depression
 * Multilevel investigation of mechanisms underlying stress and resilience
 * Option generation and cognitive effort-based decision-making in adolescent health and disease
+* MultIMOdal Surveillance for Autism (MIMOSA) Project – A tool for Screening and Assessing Response to Intervention in Autism Spectrum Disorder

 ## Awards / Honours
 * 2023: Inspiring Mentor Award, National University of Singapore High School